cawa0505/laravel-api-key/readme.md

 ## Installation

+Since this version is a fork, load the package from as a <a href="https://getcomposer.org/doc/05-repositories.md#vcs">VCS repository</a>.

+Run `composer config repositories.stillatmylinux vcs https://github.com/stillatmylinux/laravel-api-key.git`
-Run `composer require ejarnutowski/laravel-api-key`.
+Run `composer require stillatmylinux/laravel-api-key:dev-master`

-In your `config/app.php` file, add the Laravel API Key service provider to the end of the `providers` array.
+Composer will auto discover the ApiKeyServiceProvider.
+However, if it does not, in your `config/app.php` file, add the Laravel API Key service provider to the end of the `providers` array.

 ```php
 'providers' => [